 Although the Texas Dram Shop Act has made it easier to hold alcohol sellers responsible for the actions of their customers, unscrupulous sellers have learned how to take every advantage of every word in the Act to protect themselves from lawsuits filed against them by those who were injured as a direct consequence of the seller’s greed.

 If you have been injured by a drunk driver, you should contact an experienced Texas DUI/DWI to discuss the legal options that may be available to you.
 Obviously, you will want to know a lawyer’s opinions regarding the potential success of a lawsuit filed under the provisions of the Texas Dram Shop Act.
-One lawyer with considerable experience in managing such lawsuits is the DUI/DWI accident injury lawyer at The Doan Law Firm, a Texas law practice with offices located throughout the state.
+One Houston car accident lawyer with considerable experience in managing such lawsuits can be found at The Doan Law Firm, a Texas law practice with offices located throughout the state.